-Pursuant to paragraph 403.067(7)(c), F.S., where water quality problems are detected for agricultural nonpoint sources despite the appropriate implementation, operation and maintenance of adopted BMPs, DEP, a water management district (WMD), or FDACS, in consultation with DEP, must conduct a reevaluation of the BMPs.
-If the reevaluation determines that the best management practice or other measure requires modification, DEP, a water management district, or FDACS, as appropriate, shall revise the rule to require implementation of the modified practice within a reasonable time period.
+Pursuant to paragraph 403.067(7)(c), F.S., where water quality problems are demonstrated despite the appropriate implementation, operation and maintenance of adopted BMPs, DEP, a water management district (WMD), or FDACS, in consultation with DEP, must conduct a reevaluation of the BMPs.
+If a reevaluation of the BMPs is needed, DACS will also include DEP, the appropriate WMD, and other partners in the reevaluation and BMP update processes.

 For this 2025 BMAP update, FDACS used the parcel-level polygon Agricultural Land Geodatabase (ALG) data that is part of the FSAID Geodatabase to estimate agricultural acreages statewide.
 The percentage of agricultural land use within the Upper Ocklawaha River BMAP was then determined by comparing the FSAID 11 ALG and total acreage of the BMAP boundary.
 Based on FSAID 11, the total agricultural land in the BMAP is 22,046 acres.
 To estimate the agricultural acres enrolled in the BMP program, FDACS OAWP overlayed the FSAID ALG and BMP enrollment data within a geographic information system (GIS) to calculate the acres of agricultural land in an enrolled parcel.
-Table 23 summarizes agricultural lands within the Upper Ocklawaha River BMAP based on the FSAID 11 and the results of the FDACS unenrolled agricultural lands characterization.
+Table 25 summarizes agricultural lands within the Upper Ocklawaha River BMAP based on the FSAID 11 and the results of the FDACS unenrolled agricultural lands characterization.